Deven-Mane1018/TerraHaul-CodeRed-25/README.md

 ---

 ## *Usage*
-1. Launch the app and capture an image of waste.
+1. Launch the app and capture an image of waste. 📸
-2. View the AI-classified waste category.
+2. View the AI-classified waste category. 🗂
-3. Get real-time suggestions for nearby facilities and sustainability metrics.
+3. Get real-time suggestions for nearby facilities and sustainability metrics. 📍
-4. Follow actionable recommendations for better waste management.
+4. Follow actionable recommendations for better waste management. 🌟
+5. Earn rewards and track your contributions! 🎁

 ---